ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 <img src="https://latex.codecogs.com/gif.latex?\vec{r}(t&plus;\delta&space;t)=\vec{r}(t)&plus;\vec{v}(t&plus;\frac{1}{2}\delta&space;t))\cdot&space;\delta&space;t"/>

-The Leap Frog algorithm is essentially the same algorithm as the Velocity Verlet.
+The Leap Frog algorithm is essentially the same as the Velocity Verlet.
 The Leap Frog and the Velocity Verlet integrators give equivalent trajectories.
 The only difference is that the velocities are not calculated at the same time as positions.
 Leapfrog integration is equivalent to updating positions and velocities at interleaved time points, staggered in such a way that they "leapfrog" over each other.

 ### Choosing Time Step